la-ots/eleventy-plugin-pelican/README.md

   // asset building/bundling
   assets: {
     // use core assets?
+    // core assets include Pelican libraries and some template related assets
     core: true,

-    // any custom assets (css/js) to include in bundle
+    // any custom assets (css/js) to include in bundle.
-    // must be absolute paths
+    // these must be absolute paths as they will be read in
+    // from disk, processed, and bundled.
+    // SASS is processed, CSS is passed through, Javascript is compiled.
     custom: {
       css: [],
       javascript: []
     }
   }

-  // NewRelic configuration
+  // NewRelic configuration - optional
   newRelicApm: {
     accountId: null,
     trustKey: null,